AllenDowney/ThinkDataStructures/day01/README.md

 # `ArrayList`s

+## Learning Goals

+- Understand memory allocation of arrays
+- Understand the need and implementation of dynamically sized arrays
+- Be able to analyze time complexities of data structures
+- Understand the design intentions of the ArrayList data structure

+## Assignment

 In this homework assignment, you are going to write your own implementation of an ArrayList.
 ```java
 // MyArrayList.java